yizeng/yizeng.me/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 including C, C++, Java, JavaScript, Python, Ruby and few more[^1].

-This article will demonstrate how to setup an automated UI testing project using Selenium WebDriver Ruby binding with headless PhantomJS browser.
+This article will demonstrate how to setup an automated UI testing project using Selenium WebDriver Ruby binding with headless Chrome browser (as PhantomJS has been deprecated as of 2017).

 * Kramdown table of contents
 {:toc .toc}